Aotearoa Music Photography Awards 2025

 The 2024 Award was judged by Federico Monsalve, he has worked within the photography sector to publish news stories, building an archive of written and visual editorial over many years, his career stretches across the arts sector.
 He was also the former editor of Urbis and Interior magazines.
 A writer and journalist, his work has appeared in a range of local and international media including The New Zealand Herald, Monocle (UK), Urbis, Flying Nun, ARTnews (NY) and Interior.

-Music Photography Award 1st Prize: Brenna Gotje, Princess Chelsea band - Town Hall.
+Music Photography Award 1st Place: Brenna Gotje, Princess Chelsea band - Town Hall.

 Judge Federico Monsalve said, "Capturing a single, fleeting moment when a musician is in an almost trance-like communion with its instrument.
 This photograph is delightful in its composition and its ability to contain an enigmatic burst of energy.
 The background light is almost heavenly both in its texture and directionality; the backdrop instruments and equipment appear as if officiating whatever primordial dance is going on in front of them while nearby, a pair of pants with fleeting butterflies add even more condensed, solidified movement to this tableau.
 I was instantly attracted to this raw image because, although intrinsically bound to the music it is trying to capture, it plays by its own rules to create an artwork in its own right."